 U.S. breaks COVID-19 hospitalization record at over 132,000 as Omicron surges

-COVID-19 hospitalizations in the United States reached a record high on Monday, according to a Reuters tally, as a surge in infections caused by the highly contagious Omicron variant strains health systems in several states, Trend reports citing Reuters.
+COVID-19 hospitalizations in the United States reached a record high on Monday, as a surge in infections caused by the highly contagious Omicron variant strains health systems in several states, Trend reports citing Reuters.

 There were 132,646 people hospitalized with COVID, surpassing the record of 132,051 set in January last year.